 Common side effects of bicalutamide

-Rash, Dizziness, Decreased libido, Breast enlargement in male, Sleepiness, Weakness, Nausea, Abdominal pain, Dyspepsia, Weight gain, Increased liver enzymes, Breast tenderness, Anemia, Depression, Decreased appetite, Flatulence, Constipation, Hot flashes
+Rash, Dizziness, Decreased libido, Breast enlargement in male, Sleepiness, Weakness, Nausea, Abdominal pain, Dyspepsia, Weight gain, Increased liver enzymes, Breast tenderness, Anemia (low number of red blood cells), Depression, Decreased appetite, Flatulence, Constipation, Hot flashes

 Available Medicine for Bicalutamide

 - ₹1010 to ₹1011Sun Pharmaceutical Industries Ltd2 variant(s)

 - ₹448 to ₹1170Dr Reddy's Laboratories Ltd2 variant(s)